-A former newspaper editor in Hong Kong, whose recent removal prompted anti-Beijing protests, is recovering after being stabbed by unknown attackers.
+A former newspaper editor in Hong Kong, whose recent removal prompted anti-Beijing protests, is fighting for his life after being stabbed by unknown attackers.

-Hong Kong police say Kevin Lau was walking to his car early Wednesday when he was attacked by assailants who escaped on a motorcycle.
+Hong Kong police say Kevin Lau was walking to his car early Wednesday in the Sai Wan Ho neighborhood when he was attacked by assailants who escaped on a motorcycle.
+He is in critical condition.

 Lau was fired last month as the editor of the Ming Pao newspaper, which is known for its investigative journalism and hard-hitting coverage of Chinese politics.
-He was replaced by a man seen by many as a pro-Beijing editor.
+He was replaced by a pro-Beijing editor.

 The removal, along with several similar cases, have raised fresh concerns over deteriorating press freedom and mainland China's rising influence in the semi-autonomous territory.